vascoferreira25/my-cookiecutter-project-template-r/{{ cookiecutter.repo_name }}/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- Where the Mkdocs documentation will stay │
+├── docs               <- Where the mdBook documentation will stay │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │